erSubhashThapa/100daysofcode/r2-log.md

   ## Answers In The Terminal?

-  With the last program, if I stake out:
+  With the last program, if I take out:

   ```javascript
   questionApp.stdin.write("dash \n");
   questionApp.stdin.write("a van \n");
   questionApp.stdin.write("eating \n");
   ```
   It doesn't let me input answers through the terminal.
 I'm not sure why.
-I guess its only putting output from the questions app to the terminal and not listening for input.
+I guess it's only putting output from the questions app to the terminal and not listening for input.

 - ## Node.js Server Set Up

-  I started reading from ***Node.js Server Set Up*** by Greg Sidelnikov aka [JavaScript Teacher @js_tut](https://twitter.com/js_tut).
+  I started reading ***Node.js Server Set Up*** by Greg Sidelnikov aka [JavaScript Teacher @js_tut](https://twitter.com/js_tut).

   ## Notes:
   ## 3 Thinks to Understand About Node Server: